|

 area - actually a pocket of pus which is formed from dead tissue cells after

-an injury which becomes infected.
 When located on the jaw, it can actually

 look like the llama or alpaca is holding a mouthful of cud.
 An abscess